mspnp/aks-secure-baseline/11-gitops.md

 ### Flux is configured and deployed

-Your github repo will be the source of truth for your cluster's configuration.
+Your GitHub repo will be the source of truth for your cluster's configuration.
 Typically this would be a private repo, but for ease of demonstration, it'll be connected to a public repo (all firewall permissions are set to allow this specific interaction.)
-You'll be updating a configuration resource for Flux so that it knows to point to your own repo.
+You'll be updating a configuration resource for Flux so that it knows to point to _your own repo_.

 ## Steps